CyboMer/CyboMer/README.md

 ## Tech Stack
 - C and C++
+- Python
 - AVR Programming
 - Cmake
-- Xilinx FGPAs and SoCs
+- Xilinx FPGAs and SoCs
 - Verilog
 <!--
 **CyboMer/CyboMer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.